kohsh/RNAseq-based-SNP-calling/README.md

 c.
 [Java](https://github.com/topics/java)

-* For running paired-star-align.wdl you also need to build an **index** from a GTF formatted file of target sequences using [STAR](https://github.com/alexdobin/STAR) and save them in s seprated folder.
+:heavy_exclamation_mark: For running paired-star-align.wdl you also need to build an **index** from a GTF formatted file of target sequences using [STAR](https://github.com/alexdobin/STAR) and save them in s seprated folder.

 * Run the workflow directly by executing the following commands on your terminal: